wfranksadobe/toyota-nz-updates/README.md

-# Edge Delivery Services + Adobe Commerce Boilerplate
+# Edge Delivery Services with AEM Authoring Boilerplate for Commerce
-This project boilerplate is for Edge Delivery Services projects that integrate with Adobe Commerce.
+This project boilerplate is for AEM Authoring with Edge Delivery Services (aka Crosswalk) projects that integrate with Adobe Commerce.

 ## Documentation
 https://experienceleague.adobe.com/developer/commerce/storefront/